iot-accelerator/ohio-state-workshop/README.md

 ## Introduction

 Once we are done with this workshop, we are going to be able to read data from sensors connected to Particle Photons in our web browser.
-We are going to start with an empty web app using the React view library and then add server status, a data reading service and finally a table that displays sensor values.
+We are going to start with an empty web app using the React view library and then add server status, a data reading service and finally, a table that displays sensor values.

 ## Key Concepts